phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Dialogs/README.md

 🚀 Run [dialogs_5](https://github.com/phuoctan4141/python/blob/main/pythonGUIs/Basic%20PyQt5%20Features/Dialogs/dialogs_5.py)!
 You’ll see the same result, this time using the built in .question() method.

 &emsp; Notice that rather than call exec() we now simply call the dialog method and the dialog is created.
 The return value of each of the methods is the button which was pressed.
 We can detect what has been pressed by comparing the return value to the button constants. \
-The four information, question, warning and critical methods also accept optional buttons and defaultButton arguments which can be used to tweak the buttons shown on the dialog and select one by default.
+&emsp; The four information, question, warning and critical methods also accept optional buttons and defaultButton arguments which can be used to tweak the buttons shown on the dialog and select one by default.
 Generally though you don’t want to change this from the default.

 ```
     def button_clicked(self, s):